Kin The Know

 Just like herpes, there’s no cure for HPV.
 Once you’ve had the virus, it stays in your system — though it won’t always be an active infection.
 Some of the best treatment options are actually designed to prevent HPV.

-The HPV vaccine protects against 9 strains including all the high-risk ones that are likely to cause cancer.
+The HPV vaccine protects against 9 strains including all the high-risk ones.
 This vaccine has been administered in Australian schools for girls since 2007 and boys since 2013.
 So far, we know it’s working.

 High-risk cervical abnormalities are down 50% in women under 18, while the risk of genital warts has decreased by 90% in young people under 21.
 Protection from this vaccine is expected to be lifelong.